UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integer-fractions.lagda.md

       ( is-positive-denominator-fraction-ℤ q)
 ```

-### Chaining rules for similarity and strict inequality on integer fractions
+### Chaining rules for similarity and strict inequality on the integer fractions

 ```agda
 module _